QubitStarship/Qubit/README.md

 # Qubit
-Read this readme and join us in space
+Read this readme and then join us in the :sparkles:

 # Connect